udem-dlteam/pnut/README.md

 The [examples](examples/compiled) directory contains many examples.
 We invite you take a look!

+Other than being able to compile itself, Pnut can also compile the [Ribbit Virtual Machine](https://github.com/udem-dlteam/ribbit) which can run a R4RS Scheme Read-eval-print loop directly in shell.
+See [repl.sh](examples/compiled/repl.sh) for the generated shell script.

 ## Install

 Pnut can be distributed as the `pnut.sh` shell script, or compiled to executable